Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Januari 2026 17.36.38 UTC
+- WIB: Rabu, 7 Januari 2026 18.29.33 UTC
-- WITA: Rabu, 7 Januari 2026 18.36.38 UTC
+- WITA: Rabu, 7 Januari 2026 19.29.33 UTC
-- WIT: Rabu, 7 Januari 2026 19.36.38 UTC
+- WIT: Rabu, 7 Januari 2026 20.29.33 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational